Manudeep-git/731_Final_Project/README.md

 We did classification of Temperature and Conditions for four major countries.

-We used five classification models:
+We used five classification models:<br>
 Linear SVC<br>
 Decision Tree Classifier<br/>
 KNN Classifier<br/>